 What is equity release & how does it work?

-Don’t miss out on a golden retirement opportunity!
+Don’t loose out on a golden retirement opportunity!

 Retirement is around the corner.
-If you don’t act now, you could find yourself in a situation where you’re left strapped for cash, with nowhere to turn.
+By not acting now, you could find yourself in a situation where you’re left strapped for cash, with nowhere to turn.
 Now’s the time to access your share of the £2m already released in 2021.

 - The secret to using these products safely and correctly.